Majjhima Nikāya 104

 Evaṁ kho, ānanda, tiṇavatthārako hoti, evañca panidhekaccānaṁ adhikaraṇānaṁ vūpasamo hoti yadidaṁ—

-That’s how there is the covering over with grass.
+That’s how there is the covering over as if with grass.
 And that’s how certain disciplinary issues are settled, that is,

 tiṇavatthārakena.